dr-guangtou/daily_astroph/astroph-1810.md

 ## Oct 11:

 #### [The Hot, Accreted Halo of NGC 891](https://arxiv.org/abs/1810.04680)
+    * We present a measurement of the metallicity around NGC 891, a nearby, edge-on, Milky Way analog.
+We find that the hot gas is dominated by low metallicity gas near the virial temperature at kT = 0.20 ± 0.01 keV and Z/Z⊙ = 0.14 ± 0.03
+    * this gas co-exists with hotter (kT = 0.71 ± 0.04 keV) gas that is concentrated near the star-forming regions in the disk.
+    * The low metallicity gas is consistent with the inner part of an extended halo accreted from the intergalactic medium, which has been modulated by star formation.
+    * There is much more cold gas than hot gas around NGC 891, which is difficult to explain in either the accretion or supernova-driven outflow scenarios.

 #### [X-rays across the galaxy population - III.
 The incidence of AGN as a function of star formation rate](https://arxiv.org/abs/1810.04683)
+    * We derive robust AGN fractions and average specific accretion rates that account for variations in X-ray sensitivity and stellar-mass-dependent selection biases.
+    * 对于Main sequence的SF星系：We find a linear correlation between the average SFR and both the AGN fraction and average specific accretion rate that accounts for much of the complex stellar-mass and redshift dependence of the incidence of AGN in star-forming galaxies
+    * We find that the AGN fraction is significantly elevated for galaxies that are still star-forming but with SFRs below the main sequence, indicating an enhanced AGN triggering rate.
+    * The incidence of high-accretion-rate AGN is enhanced in starburst galaxies and evolves more mildly with redshift than within the rest of the galaxy population, suggesting mergers play a role in driving AGN activity in such high-SFR galaxies.

 #### [Dense-gas tracers and carbon isotopes in five 2.5<z<4 lensed dusty star forming galaxies from the SPT SMG sample](https://arxiv.org/abs/1810.04695)
+    * ALMA program targeting dense-gas tracers (HCN(5-4), HCO+(5-4), and HNC(5-4)) in five strongly lensed galaxies from the South Pole Telescope (SPT) submillimeter galaxy sample.
+    * On average, the HCN(5-4) and HCO+(5-4) luminosities of our sources are a factor of ∼1.7 fainter than expected, based on the local L’HCN(5−4)-LIR relation

 #### [Mirach's Goblin: Discovery of a dwarf spheroidal galaxy behind the Andromeda galaxy](https://arxiv.org/abs/1810.04741)